-Monsoon 2022, Attracts tourist places and attractions of the beautiful and scenic Jawhar, A tehsil in Palghar district located far north of Mumbai suburban.
-This hill station is not much explored like other famous, But gaining popularity as one of the best Monsoon destinations in Palghar district in Maharashtra state.
-Since, not that famous and less explored compared to Mahabaleshwar, Lonavala, etc, Many questions are natural and will be better answered in this article via photos, videos, and updated details, of course, this is my personal experience after visiting this hill station.
+Monsoon 2023, Ready to attract tourist places to visit and special rainy day attractions of the beautiful and scenic Jawhar Hill Station, A tehsil in Palghar district located far north of Mumbai suburban.
+This hill station is not much explored like other famous ones, but it is gaining popularity as one of the best Monsoon destinations in the Palghar district in Maharashtra state.

-So if you are thinking of visiting Jawhar this monsoon and want to know things like is it worth visiting? or What are the tourist spots or monsoon specialty and other details like the Best time to visit, Family safety details, Car Parking, Distance from Mumbai and Gujarat, Major attractions, Staying options like Hotels & Resorts, and how to reach by road and train, Stay tuned till the end of this page.
+So if you are thinking of visiting Jawhar this monsoon and want to know things like, Is it worth visiting? or What are the tourist spots or monsoon specialty and other details like the Best time to visit, Family safety details, Car Parking, Distance from Mumbai and Gujarat, Major attractions, Staying options like Hotels and Resorts, and how to reach them by road and train?
+Stay tuned until the end of this page.

 - Attractions Map Route and Road Distance